toolness/shadowmap-2d/README.md

 Run `sh ./build.sh` to build everything for deployment, then upload the `dist` directory to a static web server.

+You can also run `npm run build-and-deploy` to deploy everything to GitHub Pages.

 ## References

 * [Wikipedia's Shadow Mapping page](https://en.wikipedia.org/wiki/Shadow_mapping) - A good overview of the process.